Nikon's D6 flagship sports DSLR could arrive in time for the 2020 Olympics

 The Z version

-There is also the exciting possibility that we may actually see both, a D6 DSLR and a top-end Z series mirrorless version as well – one that would compete with the Sony Alpha A9 which is currently the only full-frame mirrorless snapper targeted solely at sports and event photographers.
+There is also the exciting possibility that we may actually see both, a D6 DSLR and a top-end Z series mirrorless version as well.
+The latter would compete with the Sony Alpha A9 which is currently the only full-frame mirrorless snapper targeted solely at sports and event photographers.

 And while that might seem like a long shot, Nikon has confirmed new Z series cameras will be joining its mirrorless line-up this year.
-We'll just have to wait and see how this all pans out.
+So we'll just have to wait and see how this all pans out.